Scalar-Induced Electromagnetic Radiation: Comparison with Axion-Like Particles and Implications for Modified Gravity: Comparison: scalar vs. ALP

 \subsection{Qualitative behaviors of radiation power}

-Based on the analysis in the previous two sections, we present and compare numerical results for the EM radiation power in three different cases involving scalar and axion fields.
-We plot the radiated power in the constant magnetic field in Fig.~\ref{Fig: const_mag}, where the plasma frequency is smaller than the mass scale.
+Based on the theoretical analysis presented in the previous two sections, we present numerical results for the EM radiation power from the scalar and ALP fields in three different cases and compare them.
+We plot these three cases for the scalar/ALP fields and discuss the resonant effects.

-As we mentioned in the sections~\ref{Sec: scalar_const} and \ref{Sec: axion_const}, peaks in the radiation power for the scalar and axion are characterized by $R_* \sim C_{i}/\sqrt{1 - \xi^{2}}$, where $R_*$ denotes the product of the mass of axion/scalar with $R$, and $C_{i}$ is a constant, we denote it by $C_{a}$ and $C_{s}$ for the axion and scalar, respectively.
+First, we plot the radiated power in the constant magnetic field in Fig.~\ref{Fig: const_mag}. we consider three different values of the plasma frequency $\omega_p$, $\omega_p/m = 0, 0.6, 0.8$, for both the scalar and ALP cases.
+As we mentioned in the Sec.~\ref{Sec: scalar_const} and \ref{Sec: axion_const}, peaks in the radiation power for the scalar and ALP are characterized by $R_* \sim C_{i}/\sqrt{1 - \xi^{2}}$, where $R_*$ denotes the product of the mass of scalar/ALP $m$ with the size of the field configuration $R$. $C_{i}$ is a constant, and we denote it by $C_{s}$ and $C_{a}$ for the scalar and ALP fields, respectively.

-Fig.~\ref{Fig: const_mag} shows that values of $R$ at the radiation peak for scalar and axion are not entirely identical ($ 0.84 \sim C_{s} < C_{a} \sim 1.38$).
-For both scalar and axion, the radiation power is suppressed when $R_* \gg C_{i}/\sqrt{1 - \xi^{2}}$.
+Fig.~\ref{Fig: const_mag} shows that values of $R_*$ at the radiation peak for scalar and ALP are not identical as in the theoretical expressions ($ 0.84 \sim C_{s} < C_{a} \sim 1.38$).
+For both scalar and ALP fields, the radiation power is suppressed when $R_* \gg C_{i}/\sqrt{1 - \xi^{2}}$.
 The physical origin of this suppression is destructive interference between the emitted EM waves, which are emitted in phases from different locations within the particles.
-It is remarkable that for the scalar, one bump ($C_{s} \sim 3.43$) occurs in the radiated power in addition to the radiation peak, which cannot be observed for the axion.
-This extra bump will become significant in light of the resonance effect shown in the left panel of Fig.~\ref{Fig: alt_mag_R}.
+It is remarkable that for the scalar case, one bump ($C_{s} \sim 3.43$) shows up in the radiated power besides the main radiation peak, whereas no such feature is observed in the ALP case.
+This additional bump becomes particularly significant in the presence of the resonance effect, as shown in the left panel of Fig.~\ref{Fig: alt_mag_R}.